gangdong/gangdong.github.io/_posts/2019-02-23-Pinned-Template-english.markdown

 It is two columns layout with portfolio-style, I tried to make this theme with minimal size and easy to customize.
 It is suitable for creating blogs or is built as a foundation for building more meaningful themes.

-Now the latest release is [v2.0](), I will keep developing the theme and refreshing this post for any update.
+The latest release is [v2.0](https://github.com/gangdong/jekyll-theme-rawposts/releases), I will keep developing the theme.
+I've pinned this post, if any update is available I will update it here.

 ## Preview